UPPMAX/R-python-julia-matlab-HPC/README.md

 This repository contains the source code for the UPPMAX/HPC2N [R, Python, Julia, and Matlab in HPC course](https://uppmax.github.io/R-python-julia-matlab-HPC/)

+# Getting PDFs of the material

+You can clone the repository: git clone https://github.com/UPPMAX/R-python-julia-matlab-HPC.git

+After doing that, you can convert the .rst files to .pdf file with this online tool: https://cloudconvert.com/rst-to-pdf

+The documentation files you see on the rendered pages (https://uppmax.github.io/R-python-julia-matlab-HPC/) are found under R-python-julia-matlab-HPC/docs/<language>

 ## Credits

 Built with Sphinx using a theme provided by Read the Docs.